4: The Landscape of Thought

 The Explosion of Complexity

 Now imagine every thought you’ve had today.
 Your morning observation that “the coffee is too hot” traces one path.
 Your afternoon realization that “this meeting could have been an email” follows another.
 Your evening plan to “call mom tonight” creates yet another trail through the conceptual space.
+Each path builds on previous journeys, creating well-worn routes between frequently connected ideas and occasionally blazing new trails to previously unlinked concepts.

 Despite having access to roughly the same basic concepts - the words and ideas available in our language and culture - each person’s lifetime collection of thought-paths creates a unique signature.
 Your conceptual landscape looks different from everyone else’s because you’ve traveled different routes through it.